lanPN85/flask-template/README.md

 # Flask Template
-Template for a simple Flask app with built-in logging, uWSGI runtime and Docker deployment.
+Template for a simple Flask app with built-in logging and Gunicorn/Docker deployment.